Facebook video ads can be a powerful way to reach your target audience and drive conversions.

 In fact, user-generated video posts have increased by over 800% in the last 12 months.
 So if you’re not currently using video to market your business, you’re missing out on a huge opportunity.

-TIP: Make sure you’re using captions and descriptions with your videos so that they can be easily shared and understood by all your audience.
-This will help them to be more effective.
+TIP: Make sure you’re using captions and descriptions with your videos so that they can be easily shared and understood by anyone who views it.

 But before you start producing videos for yourself and your business, it’s important to first consider who’s going to be watching them – people on mobile devices, right?

-Well yes, but actually 61% of Facebook users are still likely to be viewing videos on their desktop computers – so you need to make sure that your video is still appealing when viewed like this too!
+Well yes, but actually 61% of Facebook users are still likely to be viewing videos on their desktop computers – so you need to make sure that your video is appealing on all devices.

-Here are some handy tips to follow when creating your next Facebook video ad:
+Here are some handy tips for creating your next Facebook video ad:

-Make sure it’s relevant: If you want your ad to stand out from the crowd then it needs to address a real problem or issue that your target.
+Make sure it’s relevant: If you want your ad to stand out then it needs to address a real problem or issue.

 A recent survey highlighted that Facebook is one of the top social networks where people spend time on and enjoy sharing videos.